C-Brown/C-Brown.github.io/_posts/2019-03-02-MSF-Analysis-2.md

 gdb-peda$ x/s 0x804a06b
 0x804a06b <code+43>:	"SLAE:AzrcnzPYlfr2E:0:0::/:/bin/sh\nY\213Q\374j\004X̀j\001X̀"
 ```
 There we have it, the entry we will be appending to /etc/passwd.
-So now we know that we have our file descriptor from the open saved in ebx, and the string we are appending saved in ecx.
+So, now we know that we have our file descriptor from the open saved in EBX, and the string we are appending saved in ECX.

 The next instruction is very clever.
 Looking at our opcodes for the call instruction, we have E822000000 which translates to:
 ```
 ndisasm> E822000000
 E822000000               call dword 0x27
 ```
-Since our string is what we are jumping over, the length of our string is stored as the "22" part of our opcode.
+Since our string is what we are jumping over, the length of our string is stored as the "22" part of the opcode.
 The string is 34 characters in length (including the \n) which translates to 22 hex.
 Our next instruction is "mov edx, DWORD PTR \[ecx-0x4\]".
-Which points us right at the length of the string!\
+Which points us right at the length of the string we just jumped over!

 Finishing up the syscall, EAX is set to 4 which is write:
 ```c
 ssize_t write(int fd, const void *buf, size_t count);
 ```
-Our interrupt is called so our two syscalls equate to:\
+Our interrupt is called so our two syscalls equate to:
 ```c
 fd = open('/etc//passwd', O_WRONLY|O_APPEND);
 buf = "SLAE:AzrcnzPYlfr2E:0:0::/:/bin/sh\n";